-Japan’s opposition has a new leader, albeit a familiar face; 55 year old Seiji Maehara has won the race to replace Renho as president of the Democratic Party, returning to the role of opposition leader which he last held in 2006 during the administration of Junichiro Koizumi.
+Japan’s opposition has a new leader, albeit a familiar face; 55 year old Seiji Maehara has replace Renho as president of the Democratic Party, returning to the role of opposition leader which he last held in 2006 during the administration of Junichiro Koizumi.

 Maehara’s contest with the more left-wing Yukio Edano was overshadowed by the North Korean crisis and largely ignored by the Japanese electorate, and early polls show that most voters don’t expect a great deal from his leadership.
 Indeed, the fragmented Democratic Party couldn’t even manage to maintain a façade of unity under their new leader for a full week; his attempt to appoint women’s rights champion Shiori Yamao as party secretary-general fell apart as allegations of an extra-marital affair were leaked to a tabloid and factions within the party railed against his choice.